farazsth98/farazsth98.github.io/_posts/2019-09-30-bsides-delhi-message-saver.markdown

 Basically, the pointer that we overwrite `fd` with must point to a memory region that "looks" like a chunk with a size that will fit in this specific fastbin.
 Otherwise, we will get the `"malloc(): memory corruption (fast)"` error.

-To elaborate, the pointer must point to a memory region that looks like this (using chunk C's body as an example), where the chunk size must be between 0x70 - 0x7f:
+To elaborate, the pointer must point to a memory region that looks like a chunk where the chunk size must be between 0x70 - 0x7f.
+Chunk C is a good example:
 ```c
 0x5564e50e9190: 0x0000000000000068      0x0000000000000071 <- chunk C body chunksize
 ```